-The Saugeen Cottager’s Association Incorporated is a volunteer-run cottage association representing cottagers who lease land from the Saugeen First Nation Reserves #28 and #29 in the Sauble Beach area.
+The Saugeen Cottager’s Organization Incorporated is a volunteer-run cottage association representing cottagers who lease land on the Saugeen First Nation Reserves #28 and #29 in the Sauble Beach area.
 It was formed in the early 60’s as an umbrella association to represent the interests of the four cottage associations (Chiefs Point, South Sauble, French Bay and Block “B”) to the Saugeen Band.
 Each of the local Associations annually appoints one representative to the SCOI Board and nominates another for possible election at the SCOI Annual General Meeting.

 Each Association appoints a Director to sit on the SCOI Board and these Directors in turn elect SCOI Officers.
 The SCOI President is elected to a 3-year term by the SCOI members at the annual general meeting.
 This appointment of Directors is to ensure that all the associations are well represented and have an equal opportunity to participate in Executive roles.

 Betty Hughes: Treasurer

 SCOI’s major role continues to be to represent the cottage owners’ position to our ‘landlord’, the Saugeen Band.
 The issues generally concern the ‘lease’ and activity around interpretation, improvements, pricing and Annual Service Fee and enforcement of by-laws.
 Our present lease is in effect until April 30, 2021.

 The SCOI Executive also communicates with other cottage associations in Canada with leases on reserve lands.

 We encourage you to become a member of SCOI by joining your local cottage association.
 Ten dollars of your local membership fee goes directly to SCOI and is used for administrative expenses such as the SCOI website and other communication to cottagers.